neilellis/coding-with-gpt-4/article_as_presentation.marp.md

 <!--

-I reply with a valid bearer token, which it correctly understands as being one, notices some characters need to be escaped and uses it.
+I then reply with a valid bearer token, which it correctly understands as being one, notices some characters need to be escaped and uses it.

 -->